sharpred/sharpred.github.io/_posts/2020-06-15-using docker compose new-post.md

 **Next Time**

-Next time we will look at adding a GOCD agent to our composer service configuration and accessing the server from the outside world using [ngrok](https://ngrok.com/).
+Next time we will look at adding a GOCD agent to our composer service configuration.